 The use of image-processing software should be agreed to among all parties, and its use should be based on a written procedure that eventually can be included in the painting specification.

-Perhaps in the near future, gauge manufacturers will include such software in the kit.
+Perhaps in the near future, manufacturers will include such software in the kit.
 Using the same procedure may help to establish a common ground and avoid conflicts.

 Editor’s note: This article first appeared in the October 2024 print issue of Materials Performance (MP) Magazine.
 Reprinted with permission.